UTS Library: University librarians

-Architectural features of UTS Library
+Architectural features

 UTS Library has two balconies and offers access across 3 floors of the building.
 Some of the collection is available in the UTS Reading Room which is separate to the Library.
 This is a large traditional reading room available for quiet study.

-Services

-Many library services are available online via the Library’s website.
-These include the library catalogue, borrowing information, referencing and writing help, interLibrary loans, and assistance via the Ask a Librarian service.
-'Ask a Librarian' offers clients a number of ways to communicate with library staff, including face-to-face, online chat, and via telephone or email.
-Research consultation can also be arranged for postgraduate research students and staff.

 Facilities

-Facilities include individual and group study areas, silent study rooms, discussion and group presentation rooms, assistive technology rooms with adaptive equipment and software, a Scholars' centre for postgraduate research students and staff, express catalogues and self-service loans machines.
+The library has individual and group study areas, silent study rooms, discussion and group presentation rooms, assistive technology rooms with adaptive equipment and software, a Scholars' center for postgraduate research students and staff, express catalogues and self-service loans machines.
 Internet access for mobile devices and laptops is available throughout the library, as well as printing and photocopying services.
 Library staff provide face-to-face assistance at the Level 7 Service desk and deliver a comprehensive information skills training program throughout the semester.
 The library allows access to casual day visitors (except during exam periods) and is also home to 300 general access computers for UTS students and staff.

 Library retrieval system

 The Library Retrieval System (LRS) is an automated storage and retrieval system for the library's low use items.
 The LRS currently houses (as of December 2019) approximately 640,000 items, whilst 125,000 of the more recent and regularly accessed items of the library collection remain sitting physically on shelves.
 The system has capacity for around one million items.

-UTS is only the second library in Australia to use this technology, though the technology has been tested and proven in around 30 libraries in the US.
-UTS Library's LRS is located underground and the first to combine ASRS with Radio-frequency identification (RFID) tagging, making it one of the most technically sophisticated library systems in the world.
+UTS is the second university library in Australia to use this technology.
+UTS Library's LRS is located underground and the first to combine ASRS with Radio-frequency identification (RFID) taggingd.
 The LRS forms part of the university's City Campus Masterplan, which has seen a rollout of major new buildings and facilities.

 It is envisaged in the City Campus Master Plan that the library will eventually be relocated to a new premises forming part of the UTS Central project on Broadway, at the heart of the university campus.
 The future library is planned to open to students in November 2019, relocating from Haymarket to building 2 on Broadway.